 Synergy Business Brokers M&A

-We hope these tips have been helpful for you in choosing the right Business Broker/M&A firm.
+We hope these tips have been helpful for you in choosing a Business Broker/M&A firm.
 To give you some background on us: We focus on selling companies with annual revenues of $600,000 to $40 Million in technology, distribution, construction, manufacturing, healthcare, services, engineering, education, and transportation.
 If you own a profitable company that fits these criteria we provide a confidential consultation with no fee until your business is sold.

 We’ll get to know you and your company and you can see if we might a good fit to sell your company.
 Since we only charge a fee if we sell your company, we only take on assignments that we feel confident that we can be successful in meeting your goals in terms of pricing.
 After we review your financial information we’ll give you an idea of a potential selling price before we begin marketing your company to make sure we’re in the same ballpark.